Kalyanasundaresar Temple, Nallur

 The temple complex has three precincts and houses two gateway towers known as gopurams.
 All the central shrines of the temple are located in an artificial hillock, while the shrine of Kali is located in the third precinct in the basement.
-The original masonry structure was built during the Chola dynasty in the 9th century, while later expansions are attributed to Vijayanagar rulers of the Sangama Dynasty (1336–1485 CE), the Saluva Dynasty, and the Tuluva Dynasty (1491–1570 CE).
+The original masonry structure was built during the Chola dynasty in the 9th century CE, while later expansions are attributed to Vijayanagar rulers of the Sangama Dynasty (1336–1485 CE), the Saluva Dynasty, and the Tuluva Dynasty (1491–1570 CE).
 The temple has six daily rituals at various times, from 5:30 a.m. to 10 p.m., and twelve yearly festivals on its calendar.
 Devotees are blessed with Sadari, a practice followed only in Vishnu temples.
 The temple has been maintained and administered by the Thiruvaduthurai Adheenam since the early 13th century.

 Legend

 According to the Hindu legend, the god Shiva sent the sage Agastya to this place to balance the weight of the deities attending his marriage with Parvati.
 At the spot where the temple now stands, Agastya witnessed the marriage of Shiva and Parvati.
 The sage installed a lingam (symbol of Shiva) behind the main lingam to worship Shiva.

-As per another legend, one of the 63 nayanars, Amaraneedi Nayanar, spent his life supplying loincloths to the worshipers of Shiva.
+As per another legend, one of the 63 Nayanars, Amaraneedi Nayanar, spent his life supplying loincloths to the worshipers of Shiva.
 Shiva wanted to test his devotion and came to him, disguised as a Brahmin.
 The Brahmin deposited his loin-cloth in the custody of Amaraneethi, which was lost by a divine trick.
 The Brahmin demanded equal weight in gold as a replacement for his loincloth.
 The Brahmin placed another loincloth on one side of a scale pan, and Amaraneedi deposited all his wealth on the other side, but it did not balance.
 Finally, he submitted himself and his wife on the scale pan.
-Shiva was pleased by the devotion of the nayanar and bestowed him with all his wishes.
+Shiva was pleased by the devotion of the Nayanar and bestowed him with all his wishes.